Blackymas/NSPanel_HA_Blueprint/README.md

 🚀 How to create "Issues" when I have a problem [WIKI HowTo](https://github.com/Blackymas/NSPanel_HA_Blueprint/wiki/Welcome-to-the-NSPanel_HA_Blueprint-WIKI)

+⭐ All Feature Requests can be found here [All Feature Request](https://github.com/Blackymas/NSPanel_HA_Blueprint/labels/roadmap)

-⭐ Roadmap you can find here [Roadmap](https://github.com/Blackymas/NSPanel_HA_Blueprint/labels/roadmap)
+🎉 Roadmap Roadmap can be found here [Roadmap](https://github.com/Blackymas/NSPanel_HA_Blueprint/labels/roadmap)

 🙋 WE ARE LOOKING FOR YOU! _**We are always looking for people who would like to support this project.
 We are looking for help with "programming new features, writing documentation or translating documentation to EN.
 If you are interested then please contact us :)**_